nolim1t/bitcoin-merchants/README.md

 Lastly, create a branch and commit the changes and send a pull request

-For verification of businesses, just do the same thing and add some proof to the pull request.
+For verification of businesses, just do the same thing and add some proof to the pull request or simply [create an issue](https://gitlab.com/nolim1t/bitcoin-merchants/issues/new) about it.

 Verification Statuses
 --------------

 ⚠️  = Means that the business accepts the bitcoin but might have problems.
-Or the business hasn't been verified.
+Or the business hasn't been verified to have taken bitcoin.
+If you have success please [report it here](https://gitlab.com/nolim1t/bitcoin-merchants/issues/new).
+It is important that you let us know if it was lightning or non-lightning.

 ✅ = Means they have taking bitcoin recently